mjhewett/Max-Portfolio/Readme.md

-## Welcome to My Repo

-> I am your Readme.md file, you should probably update me.
+## Max's Portfolio

+> This is a showcase of what I have learned over the past 3 months.
+> Live page coming soon.

 ## Usage